Inca Trail Trek to Machu Picchu

 - Rentals

 Every trekker needs a sleeping bag when camping.
 Inflatable air mattresses and walking sticks (with rubber tips) are optional but encouraged.
-If you don’t want to bring any of the above, they are all available for rent:
+If you don’t want to bring any of the above, they are all available for rent (Prices only applied until January – 2026):

 Huayna Picchu is the mountain that stands next to Machu Picchu.
 It is a 45-minute hike to the top.
 Going back down is quite steep if you are scared of heights.
 You would do this after your tour of Machu Picchu.
 The cost is $75.
 Arrangements need to be made at least one month in advance due to popularity.
 Please understand that the weather is out of our control.